 My involvement with Let’s Fish! began in the spring of 2018 when Wybunbury Anglers held their first Let’s Fish! event.
-I was asked if I would be one of the volunteer coaches, which I gladly agreed to having been a member of the club for almost 42 years.
+I was asked if I would be one of the volunteer coaches, which I gladly agreed to, having been a member of the club for almost 42 years.

 I had no idea at the time what it would lead to.
 We held four events in 2018 as a club and I really enjoyed the experience.
-With the encouragement from Peter Henery and others I decided to do my Level One coaching course.
+With encouragement from Peter Henery and others I decided to do my Level 1 coaching course.
 This was quickly followed by my Level Two, as by that point I had become very passionate about becoming a coach and passing on my experience and hopefully inspiring the next generation of anglers.

 My father was not a keen angler and so fishing trips occurred occasionally in the summer.
-However, a few more trips to the canal followed that first catch but again, only gudgeon graced the banks.
+However, a few more trips to the canal followed that first catch, but again, only gudgeon graced the banks.
 I have a vivid memory of two old men fishing for eels in the next lock pound down from us and them catching what to me was a huge eel.
-That was common back then for eels were abundant.
-As I got older, I began to fish the local farm ponds which used to be full of crucian carp.
+That was common back then, for eels were abundant.
+As I got older, I began to fish the local farm ponds, which used to be full of crucian carp.

 Joining Wybunbury Anglers Association at the age of 13 was a huge stepping stone in my angling life.
 It meant more waters to fish, bigger fish and different species of fish, the likes of which I had only seen in the Angling Times.
 My catches were not quite the size of the ones from those inspiring pages, but they allowed me to tick new species off my list.

-I was lucky enough to have two uncles and a friend’s dad who would take me.
+I was lucky enough to have two uncles and a friend’s dad who would take me fishing.
 My friend’s uncle was the legendary, at least locally, Cyril ‘Squibber’ Welch, a former River Wye champion.
 Squibber remained a great friend to me until his untimely passing.
 We enjoyed many fishing trips together, particularly to his beloved River Severn.
 My first trip to the River Severn was in the summer of 1975 with Squibber’s brother Reg.
 That day is still very vivid in my mind and sparked a lifelong passion for fishing the Severn.

 With an increase in the types of extra-curricular activities available for children and the demands of modern life, fishing has seen a decline in numbers.
 If there are fewer people fishing, then young people are less likely to know someone who would introduce them to the sport.
-This is where the Trust’s Let’s Fish! program comes in.
+This is where the Let’s Fish! programme comes in.

-It is a great pleasure to meet all the different people, young or old, who come along to experience the Let’s Fish! program.
+It is a great pleasure to meet all the different people, young or old, who come along to experience Let’s Fish!
 To see the sheer joy and excitement on peoples’ faces when they catch their first fish is simply priceless.

-It is even better when they keep returning, as many of my pupils have and now have their own fishing tales to tell.
+It is even better when they keep returning, as many of my pupils have, and now have their own fishing tales to tell.

-Last date edited: 25 November 2019
+Last date edited: 23 December 2020